mamonu/bumblebee/README.md

 the spellcheck submodule uses the enchant system library.If this library is not there then pyenchant will not work.

-On an Ubuntu / Debian system that means that you should run on your bash shell:   `sudo apt-get install enchant` On a RedHat / CentOS / Cloudera CDH system that means you should run on your bash shell:   `sudo yum install enchant`
+On an Ubuntu / Debian system that means that you should run on your bash shell:   `sudo apt-get install enchant`

+On a RedHat / CentOS / Cloudera CDH system that means you should run on your bash shell:   `sudo yum install enchant`

+On OSX you need to run `brew install enchant`

 After that the fastest way to make sure you have everything would be go to main directory and run